-Note: If using an Agency temporary employee through UTemp, please see information on fees in “Using an outside agency” below.
+Note: If you are considering working directly with an Agency to hire contingent staff, please see information on fees in “Using an outside agency” below.

 With advance notice, UTemp can fill one day jobs for a minimum of four hours.
 If you have a one-time staffing need that is less than four hours, your department will be charged a minimum of four hours, even if the employee works less time.

-If there’s an expectation that work shifts may fluctuate and it is understood that there may be times when the employee is not needed, there should be a mutual understanding between the department and the temp that cancellation may occur.
+If there’s an expectation that work shifts may fluctuate and it is understood that there may be times when the employee is not needed, there should be a mutual understanding between the department and the employee that their work may not be needed some days.
 These situations are not subject to the four-hour minimum.

 Minimum fee to convert employee to a direct-hire